29 small children’s bedroom ideas to make your kids’ tiny space stylish and functional without being cluttered

 This means kids can proudly display their favourite toys and have them within reach for playing, but when it's time to settle down for bed, the room won't feel cluttered or overstimulating.
 While they might be very busy during the day, kids need a calm environment to get a good night's sleep just like we do.

-7. Throw down a colourful rug
+10. Throw down a colourful rug

 A big rug is a no-brainer for small kids room ideas.
 It'll anchor the space, add soft texture for tiny toes and, if you go for something patterned, it'll be forgiving of felt-tip pen marks and any other stains (although watch out for the LEGO/race cars underfoot).

-8. Build a space-savvy window seat
+11. Build a space-savvy window seat

 Incorporate a compact window seat to create a cosy area for reading and chilling out that won't encroach too much on the rest of the small kids bedroom ideas.
 Add storage boxes beneath so your little one has lots of space to put their toys and games, and layer up with lots of cushions.

-Ann Marie says you can have fun with storage boxes and bins by using different colours for different items in boys and girls bedroom ideas.
+Ann Marie says you can have fun with storage boxes and bins by using different colours for different items in boys and girls' bedroom ideas.
 'This will also help encourage your children to store their items correctly, as I find they react really well to colour,' she says.

-9. Create a magnetic feature wall
+12. Create a magnetic feature wall

-Why not make a fun magnetic wall in your small kids' room ideas?
+Why not make a fun magnetic wall for your small kids' room ideas?
 This might help you carve out a mini 'play zone' with other toys and some comfy seating.
 You could make yours with magnetic paint or install a magnetic memo board available at places like IKEA.

-'Kids are forever growing, and their bedrooms need to evolve with them from nursery ideas to pre-teen spaces – creating different zones helps with this and zones the room for learning, playing and relaxing,' comments Rona Olds, Director of Product at Habitat
+'Kids are forever growing, and their bedrooms need to evolve with them from nursery ideas to pre-teen spaces – creating different zones helps with this and zones the room for learning, playing and relaxing,' comments Rona Olds, director of product at Habitat.

 As they get older, the magnet wall can become a place for pinning useful reminders and revision cards.

-10. Distract with an accent colour
+13. Distract with an accent colour

 Upcycle furniture you already own with a bright paint shade of your child's choice for clever small kids bedroom ideas.
 Going for something bold on bedframes, wardrobes and chests of drawers will create a big impact and draw attention away from the room's petite proportions.